Balhau/gossh2http/README.md

     |------------|    |---------------|                 |---------------|     |---------|

+So for this you need to start the wrapperServer in a machine outside the monitored network, and a wrapperClient in your sshClient machine, the steps are the following

+      sudo ./ssh2http -s -f localhost:10000 -t sshserver.com:22 --> In the server machine
+      ./ssh2http -f localhost:10000 -t sshserver.com:10000
+      ssh login@localhost:10000

+As an running example you can check [here](https://www.youtube.com/watch?v=OK7DjsOyMp8) for a demo

 # Notes

 This tool was inspired in a very nice tool developed from a friend.
 [FWD](https://github.com/kintoandar/fwd)